Preventing Child AbductionEn Español (Spanish Version)

 Many parents feel uneasy about talking to their children about personal safety.
 They worry that they will scare their children or cause them to be distrustful.
 If you use effective communication, you can help your children feel more secure and confident about personal safety.
 This involves:

 - Explaining the potential danger in certain situations

-- Helping your child understand how to protect himself in potentially dangerous situations
+- Helping your child understand how to protect him or herself in potentially dangerous situations

-Let your child know that you are interested in his fears and that you want to help.
-Never criticize your child for his fears or concerns.
-Make sure that your child knows that he can come to you to discuss any problem or concern, without fear of judgment or criticism.
+Let your child know that you are interested in his or her fears and that you want to help.
+Never criticize your child for his or her fears or concerns.
+Make sure that your child knows that he or she can come to you to discuss any problem or concern, without fear of judgment or criticism.